jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 There were a few setbacks, like the initial guide being incomplete, using a bad computer, and not fully understanding the GUI for Kismet.
 I was able to block the communication between the camera and the access point (router).
 This command persists until you stop it with CTRL-C. This attack is not limited to just WiFi connected cameras but most IoT devices.
 Ways to protect against this attack include reducing the range of your access point, using cables instead of going wireless, or making your network hidden.
 The last one is not advised because it could make someone try harder to get into the network if the network is hidden. _smrooney_

 **Using Wireshark on the USB Connection:**
 Data is not transferrable via the micro-USB port.
 Wireshark failed to detect any data utilizing the connection while the camera was in use.
 Device was not detected by my computer. _twlayne_

+**Revisiting ADB via Android Studio:**
+While digging into the output from ADB, I made a few small discoveries:
+* When logging into the application with a password, "password_value" is a visible piece of data.
+However, it is not clear text; the values appears hashed.
+* Altering the camera name and encryption password did not result in log entries.
+With this, there were no clear text values with the input I provided during the changes.
+* No network data (such as IP, MAC, and SSID) could be found.
+* During initial app loading, userID 0 was used.
+This is known to be the superuser/root account for an Android device.
+* In some log entries, my phone's device model (SM-G965U) could be read, along with the EZVIZ process being denied access vector cache (AVC) permission. _twlayne_

+**Tcpdump:**
+While the captured packets failed to reveal any super helpful data, there were a few things I found that were interesting:
+* Throughout many of the packets, it became evident that EZVIZ relies on Amazon AWS for at least some of their server activities.
+* Packets such as 941 serve as GET requests for image files where the source IP is that of the phone.
+In the pcap file, I saw requests for 3.png, 4.png, and 5.png.
+I opened the gallery on the phone and found 1.png and 2.png.
+The images were nothing more than thumbnail-like pictures of the camera.
+* While we are already well aware that the EZVIZ cameras are developed in a way that allows for compatibility with Hikvision tools, some of the packets from Tcpdump contain more proof of this fact.
+Like in packet 1398, Hikvision is directly referenced in a query being performed by the camera.
+* Throughout the pcap data, it is evident that encryption is being used to hide any sensitive data.
+Encryption Alerts and Encrypted Handshakes are spread throughout the file. _twlayne_

 ## Hinderances
 **Vulnerability Scan Using Armitage:**